alexsofluffy/chess-game/README.md

 # Requirements
 To run this game, you need Python 3.x and the Pygame plugin installed.
-After downloading repository, simply run client.py for local play or server.py for online play.
+After downloading repository, simply run 'client.py'.

 # Known Bugs
 Code has been tested extensively so there should be nothing game breaking, but